Today, I have something really incredible to share…

 20. Fresh Socks

-You can’t afford to get trench foot or severe blisters.
+You can’t afford trench foot or severe blisters.

 So rotate a fresh pair of socks daily.

-The socks I’ve trusted with my feet on the trail for years are smart wools.
+The socks I trust with my feet are smart wools.

-They are thick, warm, and comfortable when you’re walking long distances.
+They are thick, warm, and comfortable, even on long hikes.

 Pack one pair and wear one pair.